sschwindt/hydro-informatics/docs/source/numerics/bm.rst

 -  Define the TIME item as: \* ``end`` = ``5000.0`` \* ``out`` = ``200.0`` \* ``start`` = ``0.0`` The *BASEMENT* window should now look like this:

 .. image:: ../img/bm-sim-set.png

-    :caption: The Simulation tab setup.
+    The Simulation tab setup.
 In order to export results with *BASEMENT*\ ’s Python scripts, the OUTPUT parameters must be defined in exactly that order.

 Run the simulation
 ~~~~~~~~~~~~~~~~~~